How to Clean a Paint Brush with Dried Paint

 Dried paint, whether oil-based or latex, hardens bristles, making cleaning tough.
 This guide offers a step-by-step method to clean a paint brush with dried paint, ensuring your tools regain their functionality.

-In this exterior house painting guide you will learn how to prepare and paint all exterior surfaces step-by-step.
+Read our exterior house painting guide: This mega guide gives you clear tips, tools and methods on how to paint all exterior surfaces on your home.

 Dried paint can ruin a brush if not addressed, as it stiffens bristles and affects performance.